 The Cary sisters continued to lease the house from MIT.

-Anne Cary died in January of 1898.
-Ellen Cary continued to live at 34 Commonwealth during the 1898-1899 winter season, but moved thereafter.
+Anne Cary died in January of 1898 and Ellen Cary moved soon thereafter.

 On November 6, 1900, 34 Commonwealth was purchased from MIT by Marian Louise (Munger) Haskell, the wife of Dr. Henry Hill Haskell, an ophthalmologist.
 They made it their home and he also maintained his medical office there.
 They previously had lived in Auburndale and he had maintained his offices at 126 Commonwealth.